Avoiding A Dog Bite

 - Get a lawyer if damage is severe

 It’s one thing to be the victim of a dog bite and one to be the owner responsible for his/her dog biting someone else.
 Check out these tips on how to stop your dog from biting other people.
-If you are ever badly injured from a dog bite and seek restitution, don’t hesitate to come see us at Handy and Handy Law in Salt Lake City, Utah.
+If you are ever badly injured from a dog bite and seek restitution, don’t hesitate to come see our dog bite attorneys who serve Salt Lake City at Handy and Handy today.